 The PSM communicates a vision of Bologna as an international centre of excellence in research-based manufacturing, social welfare, culture, creativity and high quality of life.
 The PSM is described in terms of seven policies:

 - Health, welfare and well-being

-Development of the PSM relied extensively on citizen engagement and participation.
+The development of the PSM relied extensively on citizen engagement and participation.
 This was essential in building trust and restoring democratic confidence while addressing the city's population and demographic trends.
-An estimated 25 percent of the population changes every 10 years, and immigration is altering demographics in a way that increases demand for affordable housing, new schools and childcare services throughout the metropolitan area.
+An estimated 25 per cent of the population changes every 10 years, and immigration is altering demographics in a way that increases demand for affordable housing, new schools and childcare services throughout the metropolitan area.
 Bologna's PSM shows how local government strategists can extend the smart city concept to smart metropolis measures which ensure smart urbanism contributes to quality-of-life improvements in the city's periphery.

 In addition to citizen-inspired projects at local and national levels, Bologna continues its active participation in European projects, which add value to the city's international brand and enables cooperation with other cities and organizations across Europe through knowledge-sharing and exchange of best practices.

 Bologna was selected to host a research laboratory and competence centre for Big Data Innovation and Research Excellence (Bi-Rex), dedicated to Industry 4.0 and the factory of the future.
 Under the direction of the University of Bologna, Bi-Rex will specialize in the Internet of Things (IoT), smart cities, logistics and innovation in services.